 For this species, it’s best to buy saplings and plant those.
 That spares all the waiting for the seed to sprout.
 However, there is one other alternative: softwood cuttings.

 Place a plastic cover or bag over the top of the cutting.
 If using a bag, use sticks or pieces of stakes to keep the bag from resting on the cutting.
 This will help keep humidity around the plant.
-Place it on a seedling heating mat that’s set at 70 degrees to provide even and consistent warmth, and provide bright indirect lighting.
+Place it on a seedling heating mat set at 70 degrees to provide even and consistent warmth, and provide it with bright, indirect lighting.

 Once a month, check your seedlings to see if they’ve developed roots.
 Top growth isn’t really an indicator that they’ve taken root.
 Instead, gently tug on the top of the cutting to see if there’s resistance.
 If there is, it’s starting to develop roots.